borgbackup/borg/docs/internals/data-structures.rst

 different files, as a single path may not be unique across different archives in different setups.

 Not all filesystems have stable inode numbers.
-If that is the case, borg can be told to ignore the inode number in the check via --ignore-inode.
+If that is the case, |project_name| can be told to ignore the inode number in the check via --ignore-inode.

 The age value is used for cache management.
 If a file is "seen" in a backup